 Despite Harrison's favorable opinions of Lewis' research at UGA, the NAS report deleted references to his peer-reviewed research articles and presentations.
 The electronic version of the report still cited his 2002 ES&T article.
-85, 86 This reference was removed when a member of the NAS panel, Wisconsin biosolids coordinator Greg Kester, sent an
+90, 91 With permission from Thomas Burke of Johns Hopkins University, and without consulting the committee, 92 the NAS removed this reference after Wisconsin biosolids coordinator Greg Kester sent an e-mail to Burke and copied Susan Martel at the NAS and the committee.
+93 Kester complained about certain committee members elevating Lewis' work and criticizing EPA.